Chicago Police Department goes high-tech to fight rise in killings

-Officials in Chicago, reeling from a dramatic uptick in killings and under pressure from President Trump to contain it, outlined a series of high-tech solutions on Friday, including an expansion of predictive policing techniques.
+Officials in Chicago, reeling from a dramatic uptick in killings and under pressure from President Trump to contain it, outlined a series of high-tech solutions on Friday, including more predictive policing techniques.

-The tools are going into impoverished neighborhoods in the city's south and west edges where a disproportionate amount of deadly violence occurs, and where the rise in the homicide rate has been most concentrated.
-It fits a broader strategy of narrowing crime-fighting efforts on the relatively small number of people and places where it is most likely to erupt.
+The tools will be used in impoverished neighborhoods in the city's south and west edges where a disproportionate amount of deadly violence occurs — and where the rise in the homicide rate has been most concentrated.
+The move fits a broader strategy of focusing efforts on the relatively small number of people who commit violent crime and the limited number of places where it erupts.

-- An expansion of ShotSpotter sensors that pick up the sound of gunfire and alert police to its location using mobile phones.
+- An expansion of ShotSpotter sensors that pick up the sound of gunfire and alert police to its location.

 - Near-ubiquitous coverage of public areas by surveillance cameras.

-- The introduction of predictive policing software that identifies areas most likely to see eruptions of gun violence.
+- The introduction of predictive policing software that identifies areas most likely to see gun violence.

-- Layering that analysis with the department's other predictive program, which identifies people most likely to commit, or be the victims of, gun violence.
+- Layering that analysis with another predictive program that identifies people most likely to commit —or be the victims of — gun violence.

-- A "war room"-like office, staffed with analysts from the police department and the University of Chicago, who will translate that data for changes to deployments and long-term strategy.
+- A "war room"-like office, staffed with analysts who will translate that data for changes to deployments and long-term strategy.

-The tools will allow the department "to be more predictive, more proactive and focus on the right people in the right place and at the right time," Superintendent Eddie Johnson said.
+The tools will allow the department to be "more proactive and focus on the right people in the right place and at the right time," Superintendent Eddie Johnson said.

 Related: Trump Offers to Send 'the Feds' into Chicago to Fix Violent Crime — but They're Already There